sadhilchhabra/Data_Science_Projects/README.md

 ## Introduction

 This repository showcases my final projects in Data Science, where I have worked on two different datasets to build predictive models and analyze various aspects of the data.
-The two datasets used in this project are:
+The two datasets used in these projects are:

 1. **Spotify_Data** from Guvi
 2. **Job_Salary_Prediction** from Kaggle

 For each dataset, I have conducted thorough data analysis, preprocessing, model development, and evaluation to make accurate predictions.
-Below, I provide a brief overview of each dataset and highlight key achievements in these project.
+Below, I provide a brief overview of each dataset and highlight key achievements in these projects.

 ---